HoliestWoW/Purity-Classic/README.md

 * `/purity` : Shows a summary of your current challenge status in the chat window.
 * `/purity status` : Opens the main interface to the Status tab.
 * `/purity rules` : Opens the main interface to the Rules tab.
-* `/purity roster` : Opens the Roster tab.
+* `/purity roster` : Opens the Roster tab and automatically refreshes the list of online players.
 * `/purity verify` : Opens the verification window with your completion code.
-* `/purity bloodbar` : Toggles the Blood Mage's bar between an overlay and a movable frame.
-* `/purity bloodlog` : Toggles the Blood Mage's real-time combat log.

 ---

 ## Global Challenges

 ### The Ascetic's Path

 A challenge of self-denial where you must limit your reliance on material possessions by choosing one of three paths.

 * **Path of Humility (EASY):** Only items of Common (white) quality or lower may be equipped.
-* **Path of Resilience (MEDIUM):** No armor may be worn.
+* **Path of Endurance (MEDIUM):** No armor may be worn.
 Weapons and shields are permitted.
 * **Path of the Unburdened (HARD):** No items may be equipped whatsoever.

-### The Blood Mage's Bargain
-A pact for power where you use your own life force as a resource.
-Your health becomes a "Blood Pool," depleted by damage and the use of your own abilities.
-* **Key Prohibition:** Healing yourself incurs "Sanguine Weakness," doubling all Blood costs for 15 seconds.

-### The Drunken Master
-Embrace the way of the wandering brewmaster, finding clarity and strength only through inebriation.
-* **Key Prohibition:** You must remain "Drunk" (or a higher state of inebriation) at all times.
-Only specific alcoholic beverages from vendors count.

 ### Fisherman's Folly

 The devoted angler.
 You have forsaken all worldly possessions in pursuit of the perfect catch.

 * **Key Prohibition:** You may ONLY equip items that you have personally fished from the water (vendor-purchased fishing poles are an exception).

 ---

 ## Class-Specific Challenges

 ### Druid

 * **Pact of Purity: The Avenger of Nature**
-    * Forsake the celestial balance, relying only on feral instincts.
-You may not kill Beasts or use Balance spells.
+    * **Description:** Forsake the celestial balance of the moon, relying only on feral instincts and restorative powers.
+    * **Criteria:**
+        * You may not kill any creature of the 'Beast' type.
+        * After level 10, you may not use any Balance spells.
+        * You may not equip any Leather armor.

 * **Astrolabe of Purity: The Celestial Weaver**
-    * Forsake your primal connection to alternate between Nature and Arcane damaging spells.
-You may not use Bear Form, Cat Form, or Restoration healing spells.
+    * **Description:** Forsake your primal connection to focus on a cosmic balance, alternating between Nature and Arcane damaging spells.
+    * **Criteria:**
+        * You may not use Bear Form or Cat Form.
+        * You may not learn or use any Restoration healing spells.
+        * You must alternate between Nature and Arcane damaging spells.

 ### Hunter

 * **Bond of Purity: The Primal Savage**
-    * Forsake cowardly ranged weapons to fight in melee side-by-side with your pet.
-You may not equip any ranged weapons.
+    * **Description:** Forsake cowardly ranged weapons and clever traps to fight in melee side-by-side with your pet.
+    * **Criteria:**
+        * You may not equip any ranged weapons or use ranged shots.
+        * Your pet must be active during all combat.

 * **Quiver of Purity: The Lone Wolf**
-    * Face the world on your own, relying only on marksmanship.
-You may not equip melee weapons or use a Hunter Pet.
+    * **Description:** Face the world on your own, relying only on marksmanship.
+No pets or melee weapons allowed.
+    * **Criteria:**
+        * You may not equip any melee weapons or use melee abilities.
+        * You may not use a Hunter Pet or complete the Tame Beast quest.

 ### Mage - The Tome of Purity

-* **Description:** Dedicate yourself to a single school of magic, forsaking all others.
+* **Description:** Choose a tome to dedicate yourself to a single school of magic, forsaking all others.
 This decision is permanent.
 * **Key Prohibition:** You may ONLY use spells and talents from your chosen school of magic (Fire, Frost, or Arcane).

 ### Paladin

 * **Oath of Purity: The Selfless Shield**
-    * Forsake retribution, vowing to never be the aggressor.
-You may not initiate combat or use Retribution spells/talents.
+    * **Description:** Forsake retribution and personal glory, vowing to never be the aggressor.
+    * **Criteria:**
+        * Do not initiate combat; enemies must strike first.
+        * No learning or using Retribution spells or talents.

 * **Libram of Purity: The Undead Bane**
-    * Dedicate your might solely to purging Undead from the world.
-You may ONLY land the killing blow on creatures of the 'Undead' type.
+    * **Description:** Dedicate your sacred might solely to purging the impure Undead from the world.
+    * **Key Prohibition:** You may ONLY land the killing blow on creatures of the 'Undead' type.

-### Priest
+### Priest - The Testament of Purity

-* **Testament of Purity: The Vessel of Light**
-    * A true vessel of the Light, sworn off Shadow magic, physical attacks, and killing Humanoids.
+* **Description:** A true vessel of the Light, sworn off the corrupting whispers of the Shadow.
-* **Covenant of Purity: The Shadow Ascendant**
-    * Embrace the whispers of the Shadow, forsaking the protective grace of the Light.
-You may not learn or use any Holy or Discipline spells/talents.
+* **Key Prohibitions:**
+    * No weapons or physical attacks (including wands).
+    * No learning or using Shadow magic spells or talents.
+    * No killing Humanoid creatures.

 ### Rogue

 * **Contract of Purity: The Honorable Duelist**
+    * **Description:** Forsake the shadows and underhanded tactics.
+Every fight is a fair duel.
+    * **Criteria:**
-    * Forsake the shadows and underhanded tactics.
-You may not initiate combat from Stealth or use poisons and stuns.
+        * You may not initiate combat from Stealth.
+        * You may not learn or use any Poisons.
+        * You may not use "cheap shots" like Backstab, Gouge, Kidney Shot, etc.

-* **Foil of Purity: The Master Duelist**
+* **Foil of Purity: A master of single-blade combat**
+    * **Description:** Forsake the use of an off-hand weapon and all ranged weapons.
+    * **Criteria:**
-    * A master of single-blade combat.
-You may not equip any item in your off-hand or ranged weapon slots.
+        * You may not equip any item in your off-hand slot.
+        * You may not equip any ranged weapon.

-### Shaman
+### Shaman - Communion of Purity

-* **Communion of Purity: The Spirit Walker**
-    * Your power flows purely from spells and totems.
-You may not equip or use any weapons of any kind.
+* **Description:** The Spirit Walker.
+Your power flows purely from your spells and maintaining active totems in combat.
+No weapons of any kind.
-* **Flame of Purity: The Avatar of Flame**
-    * Become a conduit of raw elemental fury.
-You may not cast any damaging or healing spells, relying only on melee and fire totems.
+* **Key Prohibitions:**
+    * You may NOT equip any weapons of any kind.
+    * You must always maintain at least one active totem while in combat (after totems are unlocked).

-### Warlock
+### Warlock - Grimoire of Purity

-* **Grimoire of Purity: The Demonologist**
-    * A crazed demonologist focused on fire, brimstone, and demons.
-You may not use Shadow magic or Affliction talents.
-Soul Shards may only be used for summoning.
+* **Description:** A crazed demonologist focused on fire, brimstone, and demons.
+Souls are fuel for summoning and nothing else.
-* **Sacrament of Purity: The Master of Shadow**
-    * Forsake the enslavement of demons to master the purest form of shadow and affliction magic.
-You may not summon demons or use Destruction spells.
+* **Key Prohibitions:**
+    * No learning or using forbidden spells (Shadow, most Curses, etc.).
+    * No spending points in the Affliction talent tree.
+    * Soul Shards may ONLY be used to summon or subjugate demons.
+    * Healthstones and Soulstones are forbidden.

 ### Warrior

 * **Brand of Purity: The Berserker**
-    * No shields or defensive stance.
+    * **Description:** No shields or defensive stance.
 All combat must be initiated with Charge.
-Two-handed weapons are forbidden after level 20.
+    * **Criteria:**
+        * You may NOT use shields or Defensive Stance.
+        * After level 4, you must initiate combat with Charge.
+        * After level 20, equipping two-handed weapons is forbidden.

 * **Bulwark of Purity: The Ardent Protector**
-    * Forsake two-handed weapons and the Fury talent tree to become a bastion of defense.
+    * **Description:** Forsake two-handed weapons and the Fury talent tree to become a bastion of defense.
+    * **Criteria:**
+        * You may NOT equip Two-Handed weapons at any time.
+        * You may NOT allocate any talent points in the Fury talent tree.

 ---

 ## Installation

 1. Download the latest version from [CurseForge](https://www.curseforge.com/wow/addons/purity).
 2. Unzip the package.
 3. Copy the `Purity` folder into your `World of Warcraft/_classic_era_/Interface/AddOns/` directory.
+The final structure should look like this:

     ```
     .../Interface/AddOns/
-        └── Purity/
+        |-- Purity/
-            ├── Purity.lua
+            |-- Purity.lua
-            ├── Purity_BloodMage.lua
-            ├── Purity_DrunkenMaster.lua
-            ├── ... (other class and challenge files) ...
+            |-- Purity_Ascetic.lua
+            |-- Purity_Druid.lua
+            |-- Purity_Fishing.lua
+            |-- Purity_Hunter.lua
+            |-- Purity_Mage.lua
+            |-- Purity_Paladin.lua
+            |-- Purity_Priest.lua
+            |-- Purity_Rogue.lua
+            |-- Purity_Shaman.lua
+            |-- Purity_Warlock.lua
+            |-- Purity_Warrior.lua
-            └── README.md
+            |-- README.md
+            |-- LICENSE
     ```

 ## License